Athletic Training Research Laboratory

 The goal of the ExNeuro Lab is to provide new knowledge about the use of exercise to improve mobility and fitness in people with Parkinson’s disease and older adults.
 We focus on the effects of exercise on the nervous system and the prevention of age- or disease-related slowing.

-The long-term goal of our research is to reduce the incidence of falls, lessen the severity of fall injury, and enable physical activity in patient populations.
+Our research focuses on how to reduce the incidence of falls, lessen the severity of fall injury, and enable physical activity in patient populations.
 We employ clinical and biomechanical analyses of mobility and balance, including tests of fall recovery.
 Our research is applicable to many groups of people, including older adults, individuals with chronic stroke, and children with cerebral palsy.

 - Fall-recovery training for individuals with chronic stroke